spandalai26/aws-bootcamp-cruddur-2023/journal/week2.md

 * Finished all steps to implement AWS X-Ray tracing
   * Reference [Github - AWS X-Ray SDK Python](https://github.com/aws/aws-xray-sdk-python)
 * Confirm X-Ray Traces are availabe for review in AWS console.
 [TO DO: GET SCREENSHOT]
+* Need to work on building out logging of Sub Segment using X-Ray.
+[TO DO]

 #### AWS CloudWatch